 Unfortunately, people often prefer to use cheap earbuds or low-quality over-ear headphones bundled with a digital piano rather than high-quality headphones with comfortable design and full, accurate sound.

 The right pair of headphones will allow you to hear all the subtle nuances of sound that are impossible to hear through piano’s speakers.

 What are the best headphones for digital pianos?
 The truth is there are no “perfect” piano headphones, and every pair has its pros and cons.
 However, there are a number of aspects that make one set of headphones more suitable for instrumental/classical music than another.

 Sound quality and comfort are the two main things I was looking for, trying to find the best headphones to use with digital pianos.

 Sound.
 Headphones that offer neutral well-balanced sound with even frequency response are best suited for piano sound.
-DJ headphones including popular bass-oriented headphones like Beats, Sony (MDR line) should be avoided.
+DJ headphones including popular bass-oriented headphones like Beats, Sony (Extra Bass line) should be avoided.